20+ Free Lifting Equipment Audit Checklist Templates (PDF, DOC)

 Create a Mitigation Plan

 Once you have outlined all potential threats and developed a framework for assessing them, it’s time to create a mitigation plan.
-This should include steps to reduce both existing risks and future ones that may arise from new technology or changes in operations.
-Additionally, make sure all employees are aware of this plan and understand their role in helping keep your systems secure.
+This should include steps to reduce existing and future risks that may arise from new technology or changes in operations.
+Additionally, ensure all employees know this plan and understand their role in helping keep your systems secure.

 How useful was this post?